 “Mount it?”
 I eye the thing doubtfully.
 “It’s not a horse.
 You can’t just mount it.”

 “That’s what you do.”
 Ted shrugs.
 “You mount motorbikes.”

 “Fine,” I huff.
 The corners of Ted’s mouth twitches and I glare at him, daring him to laugh.
 He loves this bike.
 Uncle Harry gave it to him as a birthday-present on his seventeenth, letting him collect it himself.
 It's been his pride and joy ever since, as he and Darren take time off to nurse it, polishing it to no end.
 Mum still hasn't forgiven Uncle Harry for it.

 Finally, I swing my leg up but halfway I stumble and nearly squat down on the damn thing.
 Hands grab me, lifting me off the metal-beast.
 A small whimper escapes my lips as his fingers curve around my body.

 The closeness of his body sends a pang of heat coiling in my stomach and annoyed, I try to fight the blush in my cheeks.
+I've never been this close to a boy before.
 He smells of cinnamon and freshly cut grass.

 “Easy there,” Ted chuckles.
 “Try again.
 Slower this time.”

 “If I’d known you were teaching me how to ride motorbikes, I’m not sure I’d gone through all this trouble.”